-The race will start right in front of the Sheraton at 6:00 AM.
+The race will start right at the base of the ski basin at 6:00 AM.
 We will have coffee, as well as water and Tail Wind, and maybe a bagel, but please fill your water bottles before you get to the start.
 We can’t carry enough to let everyone fill.
 There will be a few bathrooms available.

 We’re no longer giving everyone the option of an early stay, but if we are giving all good men chelonians over the age of 60 and women over the age of 50 the chance to start early and still finish.
 So if you're a male over 60 or a woman over 50 and you think you need an extra hour you can start our little hop at 5:00 AM.
 If you’re going for the early start, just let us know by Sunday, September 1.
 And remember:

 - You understand that Mt.
 Werner and maybe Long Lake aid stations may not be there when you get there.
 There might not be that great coffee and bagels at the start either, but heck, there probably will be.
 But Harvey will be there to send you off.

 - You give us any drop bags the day before.
 And you promise to remember a flashlight.
 It will be dark.
 For over an hour.
 And we don’t use glow sticks.

 - If you’re a male over 60, like Harvey, or a female over 50, you get 16 hours for an official finish IF, and only if, you start early.

 - You really don’t think you can do this in 15 hours.